The infection of up to 30,000 people with contaminated blood has been called the biggest treatment disaster in NHS history. Thousands have died.

 People with haemophilia and other bleeding disorders were given blood infected with HIV and hepatitis viruses, during the 1970s and 1980s.

 It was the result of a new treatment intended to make their lives better.
-A clotting agent called Factor VIII was introduced to help their blood clot.
+A clotting agent called Factor VIII was introduced to help their blood to clot.

 Before this, patients faced lengthy stays in hospital to have transfusions, even for minor injuries.